Hank Aaron: Chasing the Dream

 Hank Aaron: Chasing the Dream is a 1995 American documentary film directed by Michael Tollin.
 The story follows baseball slugger Hank Aaron's pursuit of Babe Ruth's all-time record for home runs.

 Accolades

-It was nominated for an Academy Award for Best Documentary Feature.
+It was nominated for an Academy Award for Best Documentary Feature and an Emmy Award for Outstanding Informational Series or Special.
 It also won the Peabody Award.